Parasitic worms are one of the most common types of parasite to infect cats. There are several types of worms, the most common include:

 Adulticide treatment may be recommended for cats with clinical signs who are not responding to supportive care.
 Caparsolate is the drug used and kills the adult worms.
 This carries risks, as a dead worm can result in a pulmonary embolism.
 Around 1/3rd of cats receiving treatment will face life-threatening complications as a result of the dying worms.
 Confinement will be necessary for a few weeks after treatment.
 Either way, if you choose to let nature take its course and hope that the worm lives out its lifespan within the cat, or if you use an adulticide there are risks.
 These must be weighed up by your veterinarian before a decision is made.
 Surgical removal of the worms has been used in some cases.

 Yes, you can.
-Although humans are more commonly affected by pinworms, which are a common type of worm found predominantly in school-aged children.
+Humans are more often infected by pinworms, which are a common type of worm found predominantly in school-aged children.

 Yes and no. You cannot catch tapeworm directly from your cat, but if your cat has fleas, it is possible to catch tapeworm by accidentally swallowing a flea carrying the tapeworm cysticercoid.